 import statistics dataset = [21, 19, 11, 21, 19, 46, 29] output = statistics.variance(dataset) print(output)

 In conclusion, this article provides you with all the information regarding the Numpy variance function in Python.
 The variance function is used to find the variance of a given data set.
-Importing the Numpy module gives access to create ndarray and perform operations.
-The operations will be like mean standard deviation.
-And variance over it using specific functions inbuilt in the Numpy module itself.
+Importing the Numpy module gives access to create ndarray and perform operations like mean standard deviation.
+Moreover, the variance over it using specific functions inbuilt in the Numpy module itself.
 You can refer to the above examples for any queries regarding the Numpy var() function in Python.

 However, if you have any doubts or questions do let me know in the comment section below.
 I will try to help you as soon as possible.